 Do you have breast cancer?
 Are you going to need a mastectomy to eliminate the cancer?
 Or have you already lost a breast, or both breasts, to breast cancer?
 Losing a breast- and in some cases, both breasts- can have a severe, emotional impact on the patient, drastically affecting her self-image as well as her self-confidence.
 Not long ago, women who have had mastectomies in order to win their battle against breast cancer had no choice but to live with the permanent physical alterations that mastectomies inherently create.

-But thanks to recent developments within plastic surgery techniques and procedures, several options currently exist with which to help a woman who has lost a breast (or both breasts) or is going to lose a breast (or both breasts) to recreate her lost breast or breasts, empowering her self-image, self-confidence, and most importantly, her femininity.
-If you have lost a breast or both breasts, or will soon be losing a breast or both breasts, to breast cancer, please read on to learn more about breast reconstruction in Beverly Hills- it may very well be just what you need.
+But thanks to recent developments within plastic surgery techniques and technology, several options currently exist with which to help a woman who has lost a breast (or both breasts) or is going to lose a breast (or both breasts) to recreate her lost breast or breasts, empowering her self-image, self-confidence, and most importantly, her femininity.
+If you have lost a breast or both breasts, or will soon be losing a breast or both breasts, to breast cancer, please read on to learn more about breast reconstruction in Beverly Hills– it may very well be just what you need.
+Dr. Kapoor of Beverly Hills Cosmetic Plastic Surgery will help you achieve your goals.

 Breast reconstruction, as mentioned above, is a plastic surgery procedure designed to help women who have lost a breast, or both breasts, to breast cancer to recreate her breasts after a mastectomy.
 More specifically, breast reconstruction is a surgical reconstruction of a lost breast using either the patient’s own the patient’s own tissues or breast implants to create the most natural-looking breast possible.